-But this does not mean that all seeds germinate in cold conditions and that heat is not important.
-In fact, for many seeds like ghost peppers, habanero peppers and cherry tomatoes, heat is necessary for successful germination.
+But this does not mean that all seeds germinate in cold conditions and that heat is not essential.
+In fact, heat is necessary for the successful germination of many seeds like ghost peppers, habanero peppers, and cherry tomatoes.

 4. Too hot for seeds to germinate

-Your seeds want heat to germinate.
-But if the temperature is too high, the seeds will die.
+Your seeds need heat to germinate.
+But if the temperature is too high, seeds will die.

-And yes, I have done that more than once.
+And yes, I have done this more than once.

 Solution: Read the seed packet.
 If there are no instructions about temperature, assume that 18-22 degrees Celsius (64-72 Fahrenheit) is a good temperature.

 5. Not hot enough for seeds to germinate